Huy-DNA/MPiSC/code/ltqueue/README.md

 ![image](https://github.com/user-attachments/assets/2e25d85e-cb6a-4155-8a42-7792e0d78805)

-Notice that, except right in the middle of a dequeue, for a specific `rank`, there's only one corresponding `min-timestamp` in the interal node.
+Notice that, except right in the middle of a dequeue, for a specific `rank`, there's only one corresponding `min-timestamp` in the internal node.
 How about restructuring the tree like this:

 ![image](https://github.com/user-attachments/assets/5abcca30-738d-4adb-9fb4-3fbb746b1575)